-The Frontline programme begins with the Summer Institute – the first opportunity for participants to meet their whole cohort and start the Frontline journey together.
+The Frontline programme begins with the Summer Institute – the first opportunity for participants to meet their whole cohort and start their journey together.

 Overview and curriculum